AshanGL/AI-Assistant-ChatBot/README.md

 ![shortcut icon](./Images/03.JPG)

-NOTE: you can copy it and past anywhere!
+NOTE: you can copy it and paste anywhere!